-This modern but comfortable gastropub slips into this mid-Market Twitter-hood like a Kia into a Carmatrix.
-In addition to offering a rotating selection of 25 California beers on tap, the kitchen cranks out a wide selection of pickled veggies, deviled eggs, cheese and charcuterie plates, Impossible Burgers, and duck fat fries. // 1230 Market St (Civic Center),fermlabsf.com
+This modern but comfortable gastropub slips into the mid-Market Twitter hood like a Kia into a Carmatrix.
+In addition to offering a rotating selection of 22 California beers, ciders and hard kombuchas on tap, the kitchen cranks out a wide selection of seasonal pickled veggies, deviled eggs, cheese and charcuterie plates, Impossible Burgers, and duck fat fries. // 1230 Market St. (Civic Center), fermlabsf.com

 Rate Beer ranked this Danish brewery as the 21st best in the world.
-The brewer's sleek 80-seat beerhall serves a wide selection of their own innovative beers, like the Double Blush Imperial Berliner Weisse, and Big Sky Lullaby-- a hazy imperial IPA--as well as an astonishing collection of foreign and domestic brews.
-The 42 kegs are stored in perfectly chilled coolers and are dispensed precisely using the Flux Capacitor, which infuses each beer with the optimum level of either carbon dioxide or nitrogen.
+The brewer's sleek 80-seat beerhall serves a wide selection of its own innovative beers like the Double Blush Imperial Berliner Weisse and Big Sky Lullaby, a hazy imperial IPA, as well as an astonishing collection of foreign and domestic brews.
+The 40 kegs are stored in perfectly chilled coolers and are dispensed precisely using the Flux Capacitor, which infuses each beer with the optimum level of either carbon dioxide or nitrogen.
 Mikkeller also stocks more than 100 bottled gems.
-The food menu is meat- and sausage-heavy, all selected to pair with the beers, and the kitchen serves food until 11pm.
-Sour fans should head downstairs and check out the Tivoli Sour Room. // 34 Mason St. (Union Square), mikkellerbar.com
+The food menu is meat- and sausage-heavy, all selected to pair with the beers.
+Sour fans should head downstairs and check out the Tivoli Sour Room. // 34 Mason St. (Tenderloin), mikkeller.com

 The Monk's Kettle

-This renowned Haight Street Mecca for craft beer has great prices, 47 beers on draft--including Pliny the Elder--four on cask, and is topped off by an insane bottle selection.
-Although the bartenders have a reputation for surliness, feel free to ask your neighbors for recommendations, as you can't swing an empty firkin without hitting a beer expert.
-The Toronado also hosts the small but infamous Barley Wine festival in November. // 547 Haight Street, (Lower Haight), toronado.com
+This renowned Haight Street mecca for craft beer has great prices, more than 40 beers on draft, several more on cask, and is topped off by an insane bottle and can selection.
+Although the bartenders have a reputation for surliness, feel free to ask your neighbors for recommendations—you can't swing an empty firkin here without hitting a beer expert. // 547 Haight St. (Lower Haight), toronado.com